pipiche38/Domoticz-Zigpy/README.md

 - <https://github.com/zigpy/zigpy>

+## WARNING!!! - Work in progress

+at that stage, this is more a Proof of Concept than anything else.

+Due to a bug ( https://github.com/domoticz/domoticz/issues/4312 ) it doesn't work with a standard Domoticz binary file.
+Domoicz must be recompiled and linked with disabling the use of BULTIN SQLITE Edit the file CMakeList.txt and disable the "Use of builtin sqlite library" in order to link with the standard SQLITE3 lib.
+`option(USE_BUILTIN_SQLITE "Use builtin sqlite library" NO)

 ## TO BE ADDRESSED

 * [IMPORTANT] Performances.
 The proof of concept has been developped with a LUMI Motion Sensor.
 This communicate 2 events ( Motion detection via Cluster 0x0406 and Illuminence via cluster 0x0400 ).